NREL/ReEDS-2.0/docs/hpc_commands.md

 *Type your password and hit enter/return*

 ## Step 2.
+Add a GAMS license (for first time setup or if GAMS license is renewed)
+> navigate to the appropriate directory
+`cd ../../home/[your username]`
+> create folders to store the GAMS license
+`mkdir .local/share/GAMS`
+> Navigate to teh GAMS folder that was just created `cd .local/share/GAMS`
+> Upload the GAMS license file into this folder and name it as "gamslice.txt"

+## Step 3.
 Setup a screen (for first time setup or if HPC restarts)
 `screen -S reeds`

 > other useful commands for screens